Steve Kazee: Theatre

 To Be Or Not To Be, which ran from September 16 through November 16 at the Samuel J. Friedman Theatre.

 Kazee starred as Guy in the stage adaptation of Once, He originated the role off-Broadway when it opened at the New York Theatre Workshop on December 6, 2011.
 Once began previews on Broadway on February 28, 2012, and opened on March 18, 2012, at the Bernard B. Jacobs Theatre.
 Kazee made several TV appearances promoting Once, including Late Show with David Letterman and Today Show.
 Kazee won the 2012 Tony Award for Best Performance by a Leading Actor in a Musical.
 Kazee and the cast of Once won the Grammy for Best Musical Theater Album at the 55th Annual Grammy Awards.

 He is featured on Christina Perri's song "A Thousand Years, Pt.
 2", which appears on The Twilight Saga: Breaking Dawn – Part 2 (Original Motion Picture Soundtrack).

 In 2017 it was announced that Kazee would star in the stage adaptation of the 1990 film Pretty Woman, opposite Samantha Barks in her Broadway debut.
-The musical, titled Pretty Woman: The Musical, is directed by Jerry Mitchell and premiered in Chicago in March 2018 and later opened on Broadway in August 2018.
+The musical, titled Pretty Woman: The Musical, was directed by Jerry Mitchell and premiered in Chicago in March 2018 and later opened on Broadway in August 2018.
 After performing as Edward in the Chicago production, Kazee left Pretty Woman: The Musical due to "family reasons."
 He was replaced by Andy Karl when the production transferred to Broadway.